 As CD is a lifelong disease, therapy aims to induce remission in the short term and maintain remission in the long term.
-The recognition that chronic and untreated inflammation [even if asymptomatic] ultimately results in poor outcomes11-14 has led to a recent paradigm shift in medical treatment and disease monitoring; it is nowadays recognized that early intervention and intensive monitoring may prevent complications^{15,16}.
-Stratifying patients according to their prognostic risk factors and individualizing therapy are crucial steps to optimize patient management, although high-quality evidence is not currently available to support this approach.
+The recognition that chronic and untreated inflammation [even if asymptomatic] ultimately results in poor outcomes11-14 has led to a recent paradigm shift in medical treatment and disease monitoring; it is nowadays recognised that early intervention and intensive monitoring may prevent complications.
+Stratifying patients according to their prognostic risk factors and individualising therapy are crucial steps to optimise patient management, although high-quality evidence is not currently available to support this approach.
 Many factors affect the choice of medical therapy.
-These include disease location, disease activity and severity, prior response to therapy, and presence of complications [i.e. perianal or fistulizing disease].
+These include disease location, disease activity and severity, previous response to therapy, and presence of complications [i.e., perianal or fistulising disease].
 In addition, the individual risk factors for progression and complications, the individual patient's characteristics, and the costs and benefit/risk ratio of each drug should be considered.
-As there is often a disconnect between clinical symptoms and underlying inflammation, it is of crucial importance to monitor disease and therapy at regular intervals based on objective and measurable markers [endoscopy, C-reactive protein (CRP), calprotectin, imaging]17.
-This approach will provide the clinician with the possibility to adjust therapy if needed, thereby maximizing the probability of achieving tight control of the disease and inflammation, which is believed to be essential to prevent disease progression16-18.
-In addition to drug therapy, the management of CD should also involve a series of general healthcare maintenance measures.
-Patients should be encouraged to stop smoking, nutritional deficiencies should be corrected, therapy-related side effects [i.e. cancer and infections] should be monitored, and appropriate guidance or surveillance for vaccinations, osteoporosis, sun protection should be implemented, as detailed in prior ECCO guidelines, topical reviews, or both^{17,19-23}.
+As there is often a disconnect between clinical symptoms and underlying inflammation, it is of crucial importance to monitor disease and therapy at regular intervals based on objective and measurable markers [endoscopy, C-reactive protein [CRP], calprotectin, imaging].
+This approach will provide the clinician with the possibility to adjust therapy if needed, thereby maximising the probability of achieving tight control of the disease and inflammation, which is believed to be essential to prevent disease progression.16-18 In addition to drug therapy, the management of CD should also involve a series of general health care maintenance measures.
+Patients should be encouraged to stop smoking, nutritional deficiencies should be corrected, therapy-related side effects [i.e., cancer and infections] should be monitored, and appropriate guidance or surveillance for vaccinations, osteoporosis, and sun protection should be implemented, as detailed in previous ECCO guidelines, topical reviews, or both.17,19-23